Alexandr0s93/deep-reinforcement-learning/p2_continuous-control/README.md

 - `ddpg_agent.py` - Contains an implementation of the DDPG algorithm.
 - `replay_buffer.py` - Contains a Replay Buffer implementation.
 - `noise.py` - Contains a Ornstein-Uhlenbeck implementation for adding Noise.

-Follow the instructions in  to get started with training your own agent!